anvilproject/anvil-portal/content/ncpi/working-groups/working-groups.md

 ## Coordination Working Group

-<hero small>The Coordination Working Group will coordinate discourse, collaboration, and meetings between the working groups of NCPI.</hero>
+The Coordination Working Group will coordinate discourse, collaboration, and meetings between the working groups of NCPI.

 The Coordination Working Group provides an interface between the chairs of the other NCPI working groups to promote use case driven interoperability between cloud platforms.